 The event was attended by the Prime Minister and the Mayor, as well as swathes of the public, all fortunate to be first to see this beautiful tribute to Dame Millicent’s enduring legacy.

 Created by the Turner Prize-winning artist, Gillian Wearing OBE, and tirelessly campaigned for by Caroline Criado Perez, whose efforts also brought Jane Austen to our £10 note, the statue reminds us of Dame Millicent’s 62 year struggle to secure women the right to vote.
-With the 100 years of women’s suffrage being marked this year, today’s unveiling could not have come at a more appropriate time.
+With the 100 years of women’s suffrage being marked this year, today’s unveiling came at the perfect time.

 I am proud to say that I wrote to the Council in support of the campaign to erect the statue of Dame Millicent last July and would, of course, encourage everyone to visit this remarkable tribute in the summer months ahead.